Please see Resources Page for materials offered in this time of Covid

 High School youth meet on the first and third Sunday of the month for study, fellowship, and community service projects.

 Adult Forum – Sundays at 9:15 AM (September – June)

 In this class we explore and discuss a variety of topics.
 Through Bible study, book studies, special presentations, and discussions of current issues, we attempt to be better equipped to sense God and serve God in our daily life.
 We welcome a variety of viewpoints.

 Mid-Week Adult Bible Study

 We have a mid-week Bible study on Wednesday mornings at 10 am.
 We also gather on Wednesday evenings in the seasons of Advent and Lent.
-Additionally, there is a “dinner-out” group that meets regularly to discuss the intersection of our faith life and current events in our society and world.
+There are also ad-hoc mid-week evening studies from time to time.

 Vacation Bible School

 Each July we offer a one-week Vacation Bible Experience for children ages 3 and older.
 This program is geared both toward children of our congregation and of the wider community.
 With over 90 children and youth, and 40 adult leaders it is our biggest communal undertaking of the year.
 The program is offered free of charge to participants.
 Our next VBS will be July 7-11.
 2020; please contact the church office for information on registration.

 Jesus in his great commission said,

 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you.”
 (Matthew 28:19-20)